jml-happy/SegCaps_tf2/README.md

 6. Added comment explaining the tensor reshaping in the ConvCapsuleLayer call method
 7. Added script ```collect_masks_and_softlink.py``` to ease subsetting of LUNA16
+8. Renamed data folder to "one_image" to be more correct, added a "one_image_two_dogs" example
+    * this is to show how an RGBA mask with > 2 colors still becomes binary
+9. Experimenting with the cococrawler.py
+10. Added a script to inspect the .npz files
+11. Changed the way debug images are saved (three images: image, mask, combined)

 # Cheng Lin Li's README.md follows, which includes Rodney LaLodne's README.md